RobertMParker/recipe-box/entrees/bbq-ribs.md

 1. Put ribs on an aluminum foil lined baking sheet.
 Try to keep them together
 1. Dump most of the sauce on top.
 1. Broil in the oven for a few minutes.
 Watch carefully.
 Don’t let it burn.

-Eileen has made some modifications to the sauce.
-Please document.

 Sauce recipe: http://www.foodandwine.com/recipes/sticky-baked-chicken-wings
 Modified: